voteflux/flux/CONSTITUTION.md

 State and Territory branches may use the name "Flux" and associated branding elements when they have been created as a subsection here, as is the case with `ACT Branch` below.

+### NSW State Party

+The Flux NSW State Party is to be established with the constitution contained in the `CONSTITUTION.NSW.md` document in the root of this repository.
+This constitution can be found at: https://github.com/voteflux/flux/blob/master/CONSTITUTION.NSW.md

 ### WA State Party

 The Flux WA State Party is to be established with the constitution contained in the `CONSTITUTION.WA.md` document in the root of this repository.